 It started with the Pacific Beach Sentinel.
 As a nine-year-old in 1966, getting paid to ride my Sting-Ray bike up and down the steep hills of Pacific Beach (PB), California was a dream.
 Up at 4AM, I folded, banded, packed, and delivered papers in total darkness on my bicycle.
 On Sundays I had inserts and I bagged them on rainy days.
 Monthly, I went door-to-door and collected my fee: a few bucks for the paper and 50 cents for me.
 Tips for on-time, front-door delivery were gravy.
 When I switched to the San Diego Union, I made $1/customer and I was stoked; $30-50 a month was a small fortune for a kid in those days.
 But I would have done it for free: I loved the quiet time — no cars, home lights out, no one in sight.
 It was my own world and I loved the freedom and peace before the day began.

 But life moved on.
 I lived in a Navy family, and over the next three years I moved to Virginia, then Idaho, then miraculously, back to PB in 1970.
 As a newly sprouted teenager, I resumed my paper route with the Union.
-It was then that my pre-dawn existence meshed with my newfound passion in my life: enter surfing and the dawn patrol.
+It was then that my pre-dawn existence meshed with my newfound passion in life: enter surfing and the dawn patrol.

-As a beginning surfer, I quickly became obsessed with finding and riding good waves.
+As a Grom, a beginning surfer, I quickly became obsessed with finding and riding good waves.
 Early on I learned the good spots were packed in the morning and wind-blown by the afternoon.
 Where to go?
 Dawn patrol!
 And the early-to-rise lifestyle fit perfectly with my paper route.
 Here’s how it worked: up at 3:30am, 2½ miles down the hill on my bike to my 50 Union customers in De Anza trailer park; band, pack, and deliver papers; done by 5:00am.
 Power back up the hill, meet my surfing buddy Neal, grab my board, down the hill again carrying my board and towel on my bike, and 11 blocks (2 miles) straight down Diamond St. to the beach; we’d surf, then head to school (PB Junior High), arriving just before class (or on good days, late).
 I remember having unkempt wet hair in class, my nose dripping with water, our boards stashed in the bushes.
 During the summers we surfed all day.
 It was a totally awesome life!

 Dawn patrol was bitchin’.
 Staring into the darkness, we could hear the surf and guess about the wave potential.
 Loud = big waves.
 But we hoped it wasn’t too loud; that was scary.
 Over time, we became tuned to Mother Ocean’s moods and learned to predict the quality of the waves looming out of the darkness under different combination of swell size, direction, wind, and tides.
 The Crystal Pier lights helped.
 If we saw white foam peeling left and right emerging out of the blackness we’d scramble down to the beach and stand at water’s edge until it was light enough to paddle out.
 Most times, the waves were small and mushy, but on rare days, we were rewarded with perfect waves.